expertanalytics/xal/content/about/employees/trygve/index.md

 ---

-Trygve holds a master's degree in Industrial Mathematics at NTNU in 2015, and has submitted a Ph.D. in Computational Mathematics at the University of Oslo in 2019.
+Trygve holds a master's degree in Industrial Mathematics at NTNU in 2015, and a Ph.D. in Computational Mathematics at the University of Oslo in 2019.
 In his thesis Trygve developed, analysed and implemented efficient algorithms for solving systems of equations related to fluid flow in the brain.